Here are some types of "lump-sum" income that may count:

 Lump-sum payments do not count as income.
-There are no asset limits for the Food Supplement program.
+There are also no asset limits for the Food Supplement program.
 Therefore, money that you get as a lump-sum will not be used when seeing if you can get Food Supplement benefits.
 You should still report to DHHS that you have received a lump sum.

 Lump sum payments count as income in the month that you get it.
 In the next month, the lump sum counts as an asset.
 Here is what happens to your SSI.

 First, Social Security will look to see if the lump-sum you got puts you over the income limits for the month you got both SSI and the lump sum.

 For example, you get $684 of SSI in October.
 You then get a $20,000 lump sum in mid-October.
 Since you are over the income guidelines for October, Social Security will send you a notice that you were overpaid SSI for October.
 They will try to collect that $684 from you by reducing your future SSI payments.
 You can ask Social Security to "waive" the overpayment.

 Second, the lump-sum you get will count against the $2000 limit on assets for a single person and the $3000 limit for a couple getting SSI.
 When Social Security looks to see if you are over the asset limit, they look at the first day of the month.

 Example: You get a lump sum in October.
 You spend it down below the asset limit before November 1st.
 You will not have an asset problem for November.